Octopus minor: San-nakji (raw)

 For this dish, O. minor is either chopped or whole and served raw on a plate.
 It is often served with sesame oil and sesame seeds.
 The significant number of nerve endings in the arms of the O. Minor combined with its sophisticated nervous system, allows for a variety of movements when disconnected from the brain, meaning the octopus performs movements whilst being served.
 As the suction cups are still active on the cephalopod's arms, they may grip to one's throat, therefore consumers are at risk of choking.

 Nakji-yeonpo-tang (soup)

 For this dish, O. minor is boiled in stock, before being chopped into fine pieces then served in the soup with spring onion, chilli and minced garlic.
 The dish is traditionally offered during funeral processions.

 Dangers

 A large percentage (22%) of O. minor have been found to host a dangerous parasitic benthic crustacean.
-Their increased susceptibility is due to its lack of external shell compared to fellow mollusc, the snail.
+Their increased susceptibility is due to its lack of external shell compared to other molluscs, such as snails.
 The presence Octopicola huanghaienis parasite is identified by a spike at the end of its labrum lap.
 The parasite is a health concern when O. minor is served raw.